abstracta/skywalking-copilot/README.md

 @enduml
 ```

-* Check docker-compose containers status and access `http://localhost:9999` to access the Skywalking frontend.
+* To access Skywalking frontend go to `http://localhost:9999`.
 You can now explore information collected by Skywalking on the showcase sample services.

+> To stop the showcase, you can run `devbox run stop-showcase`.

 ## Run agent in dev mode